 When you go to the registrar take all these.

-- The Medical Certificate showing the cause of death.
+- The Medical Certificate showing the cause.

 - The medical card, if you can.